finos/waltz-integration-juju/README.md

 This is the repository for the Waltz charmed operator, also known as "charm".
 This can be deployed individually or as a [bundle](https://github.com/finos/waltz-juju-bundle).

-> 💡If you are evaluating Waltz, you should use the [bundle](https://github.com/finos/waltz-juju-bundle).
+> 💡If you are evaluating Waltz, you should use the whole [bundle](https://github.com/finos/waltz-juju-bundle) instead of this single charm.
 You should only deploy this charmed operator by itself if you already have a PostgreSQL database.

 > 💡 You can find more information about Charmed Operators and Charmed Waltz in the [bundle](https://github.com/finos/waltz-juju-bundle) repository.